Articles > Business > How to become an operations manager

 What does an operations manager do?

 Operations managers implement practices that can help companies innovate.
-As an operations manager, you will likely be responsible for developing and implementing processes that improve efficiency in your workplace.
+They are typically responsible for developing and implementing processes that improve efficiency.

 • Production